loco/wp-loco/readme.txt

 Features include:

-* POEdit style translations editor within Wordpress admin
+* Built-in translation editor within Wordpress admin
 * Create and update language files directly in your theme or plugin
 * Extraction of translatable strings from your source code
 * Native MO file compilation without the need for Gettext on your system